gridbugs/hackmd-posts/ocaml-ecosystem-surprises.md

 APIs.
 This may be true but I can't help but feel like this extra barrier to testing will also have the practical effect of (possibly subconsciously) reducing the number of tests that get written.
-Dune already has a higher barrier for testing than cargo since you have to explicitly enable inline tests in the dune file of the library under test and install `ppx_inline_test`.
+Dune already has a higher barrier for testing than Cargo since you have to explicitly enable inline tests in the dune file of the library under test and install `ppx_inline_test`.
 In Rust if I have a _passing curiosity_ about whether my code works in some case all I have to do is add a function tagged with `#[test]` and run `cargo test`.
-Rust achieves this with highly integrated tooling in cargo, whereas Dune has opted for a less coupled approach.
+Rust achieves this with highly integrated tooling in Cargo, whereas Dune has opted for a less coupled approach.
 Both approaches come with their costs and benefits.